-We strive to collect tangible cultural properties, which are valuable assets for the people of Japan, by purchase, donation and loan.
+We strive to collect tangible cultural properties, which are valuable assets for the people of Japan, through purchase, donation and loan.

-We work to maintain an ideal environment for our collections with meticulous care, by constantly controlling the temperature and humidity in our
+We work to maintain an ideal environment for our collections with meticulous care, by constantly controlling the temperature and humidity in our exhibition and storage areas.

-Most Japanese cultural properties are made of extremely fragile materials such as paper and wood.
+Most Japanese cultural properties are made of extremely fragile materials, such as paper and wood.
 Therefore, the museum must take proactive steps to preserve these objects for future generations.
 For this reason, in 2002, we established the Conservation Center for Cultural Properties to handle restoration projects by restorers.